zachartrand/SoME-3/index.md

 $$ \log_b{(a^c)} = c \log_b{(a)} $$

 Each of these properties allow us to reduce the argument of the logarithm in different ways.
-Using the first property, if we have the natural logarithm of a known value (2 and 10 are popular choices), we can reduce the argument by powers of that constant until we get a small enough input.
+Using the first property, if we have the natural logarithm of a known value (2 and 10 are common choices), we can reduce the argument by powers of that constant until we get a small enough input.
 Let's use 15 as an example.
-If we have the natural logarithm of 2 calculated, we can keep dividing 15 until it is close to 1 while keeping track of the number of times we divided by 2.
+If we have the natural logarithm of 2 calculated, we can keep dividing 15 by 2 until it is close to 1 while keeping track of the number of times we divided by 2.
 After dividing by 2 four times, we reduce 15 to 0.9375, so $0.9375 \cdot 2^4 = 15$.
 We can plug this value into our series like this: